Friday, 1st December 2023

 image of Llanrhian Community Council

-Agendas are posted on this site before each meeting and the Minutes, once approved by the subsequent meeting, are posted retrospectively one month later.
+Agendas are posted on this site before each meeting and a Meeting Summary is made available within 7 days.
+The Minutes, once approved by the subsequent meeting, are then posted on this webpage.
 Copies of the Annual Returns (accounts) are available by email from the Clerk. (vanessa.walker@outlook.com)

 If you would like to bring a matter to the Council's attention please see the information below on Public Participation.

 WORK IS ONGOING WITH IMPROVEMENTS TO THE TREFIN PLAYPARK.
 IF YOU WOULD LIKE TO VOLUNTEER TO HELP PLEASE CONTACT CLLR.
 KATY JENKINS.
-Katy.Jenkins549@outlook.com A Just Giving page has been set up to raise money to refurbish the Pavilion.
-We would be so grateful if you could send a donation - lease use this link if you wish to donate: Trefin Pavilion Just Giving Page
+Katy.Jenkins549@outlook.com A Just Giving page has been set up to raise money to refurbish the Pavilion and monthly donations are now possible.
+Just a small regular payment will build up into a substantial donation.
+We would be so grateful if you could make a contribution - please use this link if you wish to donate: Trefin Pavilion Just Giving Page

 The current Chair of the Community Council is Cllr.
 Neil Prior: neilprior@outlook.com 07834 093 181